 County Supervisor, Janice Hahn, cited stories like Paulikas’ when championing the establishment of LA Found—a countywide initiative to help locate individuals with Alzheimer’s, dementia, or autism who wander.In collaboration with other county departments and stakeholders, LA Found has developed and implemented improved community alert methods, law enforcement procedures and other worthwhile initiatives.
 Last October, LA Found leveraged advances in tracking technology to further its mission.

-LA Found partneered with public safety nonprofit, Project Lifesaver, to distribute 30 radio frequency equipped arm bands to at-risk individuals and their caretakers, who were given rechargable batteries and instructions on how to maintain the device.
+LA Found partnered with public safety nonprofit, Project Lifesaver, to distribute 30 radio frequency equipped arm bands to at-risk individuals and their caretakers, who were given rechargeable batteries and instructions on how to maintain the device.
 Arm bands communicate with police, helping them triangulate the location of the person wearing it.

 So far, the program has used the bracelets to successfully locate and recover four individuals who had wandered off.LA Found has since secured additional funding to purchase more bracelets.
 235 Los Angeles County residents are currently enrolled in the Project Lifesaver pilot.

 Across the country, New York City is doing its part to ensure that no citizen falls through the cracks.
 For roughly a decade, the New York City Mayor’s Office for Economic Opportunity has been in possession of an API that determines residents’ eligibility for over 30 social service benefits programs at the local, state and national levels.
 Now, developers are making the technical workings of that API available to the public.